xksteven/xksteven.github.io/resources/CV.md

 ### Research Experience

 * **Computer Science**  __2014 to current__
-	I am working with Dr. Greg Shakhnarovich at TTIC in the areas of machine learning and computer vision on the problem of visual question answering.
-I have worked with Torch to create various neural network models.
+	I am working with Dr. Greg Shakhnarovich at TTIC in the areas of machine learning and computer vision.

 * **Biochemistry**   __2011 to 2014__
 	I worked with Dr. Richard Myers at the University of Miami trying to create a generic genetic therapy via transducible gene editing proteins.
 I ran western blots, gel electrophoresis, transductions, PCR, and electroporation